gsoft-inc/sg-orbit/packages/components/README.md

 - Be located in the `Components` top level section of the Storybook navigation menu.
 - The second level segment must be the capitalized name of the component.

-Here's an exemple for the date range picker component:
+Here's an exemple for the button component:

 ```jsx
 // Button.stories.mdx